EdTheDev254/rubiks_cube_mosaic/README.md

 Mapping an image using a Rubiks cube standard colors.

 # Sample
-For the following original_image I used 100 cubes as the var input to atleast see some details from it.
+For the following original_image I used 100 cubes wide as the var input to atleast see some details from it.

-## original
+## Original
 ![](image.png)

-## mosaic - 100 cubes used
+## mosaic - 10K cubes used
 ![](output.png)

 ## Additional Info